Fire Extinguisher Knowledge Is Critical

 Fire Protection Team training sessions are designed to both satisfy the OSHA standard and prepare employees for an emergency.

 How does a training session work?
 Prior to the training event, Fire Protection Team sets up a tub filled with water with a pipe running underneath that delivers propane to the tank to act as fuel for the fire.
-This demo setup is designed to maximize safety of all participants and our staff.
-The propane that acts as fuel comes from a propane tank similar to the one on your gas grill at home.
-This allows for the fire to be turned on or off with the twist of a dial.
+This demo setup is designed to maximize the safety of all participants and our staff.
+The propane tank we use is much like one used on a gas grill, and it allows us to turn the fire on or off with the twist of a dial.
 Additionally, using propane ensures there is no mess left at the site of the demo.
 CO2 extinguishers are used to ensure no powdery mess is left at the site.

-Fire Protection Team provides the all the extinguishers needed for the training.
-The trainer reviews topics such as types of fires, various types of extinguishers, proper use of a fire extinguisher and most importantly what to do in case of an emergency.
+Fire Protection Team provides all the extinguishers needed for the training.
+The trainer reviews topics such as types of fires, various types of extinguishers, proper use of a fire extinguisher, and most importantly what to do in case of an emergency.

 The acronym PASS provides a convenient way to remember the necessary steps for fire extinguisher use.